emmanuel-arize/datascience-blog/machine-learning-R/_posts/2021-01-19-cross-validation.md

 2. Train the model using the training set

-3. Test the effectiveness of the model on the the reserved sample (testing) of the data set and estimate the prediction error.
+3. Test the effectiveness of the model on the reserved sample (testing) of the data set and estimate the prediction error.

 **cross-validation methods for assessing model performance includes,**